 The QCD equation of state with a CP is an essential ingredient for hydrodynamic simulations of fireball evolution in heavy-ion collision.
-Universality of critical phenomena allows us to predict the leading singularity, i.e. the leading term of the Taylor expansion, of the QCD equation of state near CP~\cite{TheoReview}.
+The universality of critical phenomena allows us to predict the leading singularity, $i.e.$, the leading term of the Taylor expansion, of the QCD equation of state near the CP~\cite{TheoReview}.
 Systems with the same symmetry in the same dimension share the same critical behaviour, even though they are governed by different interactions.
 It is argued that the QCD CP belongs to the same Z(2) universality class~\cite{QCDZ21,QCDZ22} as the three-dimensional (3D) Ising model~\cite{StephanovPD,Mapping1,Mapping2,Mapping3,Mapping4}.
 Therefore, universality makes the Ising model very relevant for studies of systems that display the Z(2) symmetry~\cite{IsingZ21,IsingZ22,IsingZ23,IsingZ24}.
-By means of a parametrization of the scaling equation of state in the 3D Ising model and a non-universal mapping, it allows to construct an equation of state matching the first principle Lattice QCD calculations and to include the proper scaling behavior in the proximity of the CP~\cite{searchCEP2,mapEOS1,mapEOS2,mapEOS3,mapEOS4}.
+Via parameterization of the scaling equation of state in the 3D Ising model and non-universal mapping, it allows us to construct an equation of state matching the first principle lattice QCD calculations and include the proper scaling behavior in the proximity of the CP~\cite{searchCEP2,mapEOS1,mapEOS2,mapEOS3,mapEOS4}.
 It can also map the phase diagram of the 3D Ising model onto the one of QCD~\cite{mapEOS1,mapPhaseD1,mapPhaseD2}.
-Thus the CP, the lines of first-order phase transition and crossover in the 3D Ising model are related to those of QCD.
+Thus, the CP, the lines of the first-order phase transition, and crossover in the 3D Ising model are related to those of QCD.